dandohotaru/labs.katas/README.md

 # About
-javascript compilation with webpack flow and bundles
+javascript bundling with webpack and html plugin

 # Notes